rcl9/How_To_Make_An_Animated_Cylon_Eye_Keypad/Readme.md

 The Z80 assembly file [Cylon Eye.mac](</Src/Cylon Eye.mac>) contains the snippets of code to implement the animated *Cylon Eye* LEDs.

-The *cylon$setup* code initializes the 8253 timer for 1ms intervals, the Z80 SIO for interrupts on its /SYNCA line and the initial LED #1 enabled.
+The *cylon$setup* code initializes the 8253 timer for a 1ms interval, the Z80 SIO for interrupts on its /SYNCA line and the initial LED #1 enabled.

 As the 8253 times-out it raises a Z80 non-maskable interrupt via the /SYNCA line on the SIO which in turn calls the rs232$ext$stat routine to animate the LEDs.